-Note: When the size properties of the rectangle are enclosed within single quotes ' ', it indicates that the variables L and tbb are defined within the model object.
+Note: When the size properties of the rectangle are set as string (using single quotes ''), it indicates that the variables L and tbb are defined within the model object.
 In this case, they are defined in the Parameters node.

 6 Create a second rectangle and set the width to L+tbb and the height to 0.1-tbb.
 Then change the rectangle position to (0;tbb):